Authentic Lessons for 21st Century Learning

 Engage

 Go to slide 3.
-Before class begins, invite students to complete a Bell Ringer activity that will assess their prior knowledge.
-Give students the Bell Ringer Handout (virtual or hardcopy) and ask them to record their responses to the following questions:
+Before class begins, instruct students to complete a Bell Ringer activity that will assess their prior knowledge.
+Give students the Bell Ringer Handout and ask them to record their responses to the following questions:

 1. If there were a pandemic/zombie apocalypse, why should we choose you for our survival team?